FAMILY · COMMUNITY · TEA

 All of the teas we currently provide in our tea shop have been grown, picked and processed bordering Hawai‘i Volcanoes National Park.
 Our teas of exceptional quality and flavor embody the misty mountaintop air and liquid aloha that daily bless the farms.

-Kīlauea Green, a tea produced by Uncle Jim at Second Alarm Farm, is a relaxing tea with a mild vegetal taste and just the right amount of astringency.
+Kīlauea Green is a relaxing tea with a mild vegetal taste and just the right amount of astringency.
 A tea with mineral notes is itself akin to the green Darjeeling tea of the upland slopes of the Himalayas, mirroring the uplands of Kilauea volcano where it is grown.
 It has notes of almond, umami, and sesame seeds while distinctly Hawaiian plumeria and honey shine through.
 The high amount of silver tips in each ounce of tea makes this desirable to the tea drinker and we recommend 5-6 grams of tea per 8 ounces of 175°F (80°C) water for brewing.
 This tea will transport you to a lanai overlooking the blue Pacific Ocean watching the whales breach just off shore with its sea spray undertones.

 When initially planting out Abby’s Ohana Tea we carved out a small area for a select few Camellia sinensis var. assamica plants.
 These were going to be grown so we could produce a black tea reminiscent of the tea Ronald drank as a young man in Ireland.
 We soon discovered that the black tea produced was too good not to share.
 It has a naturally sweet taste that removes the need for additional honey, sugar or other sweetener.
 It is low in tannins making it much less astringent so removing the need to add milk.
 Its bright orange color is warming to the soul, its mouth feel is soft, but its full body satisfies your craving for a rich tea.
 It is an earthy, woody tea as our tea is grown in the heart of the Ohia rainforest of Hawaii.
 It is a coppery appearance as the bright orange color illuminates the cup into which it is poured.
 Its bouquet takes you to a place that if you close your eyes you are transported to the teahouses that sit along Piccadilly or along Pall Mall in London.